GWR 4900 Class 5967 Bickmarsh Hall

 Withdrawn in June 1964 it was sold to Woodham Brothers scrapyard in Barry, South Wales, where Bickmarsh Hall stayed until it was bought by the Pontypool and Blaenavon Railway.
 The locomotive left as the 187th departure from the scrapyard, in August 1987.
 Currently paired with 4000 impgal Collett tender number 2910, it is preserved at the Northampton & Lamport Railway where it is undergoing a slow restoration.
+Moved to the Llangollen Railway for restoration to continue.